tinyvision-ai-inc/pico-ice-sdk/README.md

 ## Examples

-The examples can be built immediately in this repository.
+The examples can be built independently in their respective repository.
 You will first need to init the `pico-ice` submodule:

 ```